DSchroer/schroer.ca/source/_posts/minecraft.md

 ## Terraform

-Now that the image is completed, it needs to be deployed somewhere to run.
+Now that the image is completed, it needs to be run somewhere.
 For this project I chose to use Google Cloud Platform because it was cheap and I already have experience working with it.
 The deployment needs two things to be setup:
 - A VM to run the server
 - DNS + Networking to allow access

 I decided that the setup should focus on cost savings and be optimized for periodic gameplay.
 The idea being that my friends and I only game once a week so the server should be shutoff for the rest of the time.
 This will keep costs very low.

-I decided to use [preemptible machines](https://cloud.google.com/preemptible-vms) for this deployment because they are cheaper.
+I decided to use [preemptible machines](https://cloud.google.com/preemptible-vms) because they are cheaper.
 There is a risk that the server may be shut down during the time that we are playing however it should be simple enough to restart it.

 In order to keep the setup very simple, I have written a terraform module that you can find at my [Github/GCPMinecraft](https://github.com/DSchroer/GCPMinecraft) repo.
 This module takes care of the setup and configuration within GCP.
 It will only work with Docker based image servers like the one described in this tutorial.